Northern Syria Buffer Zone: Turkey dismisses buffer zone, threatens invasion

 On 1 October, the Turkish-imposed deadline for the fulfillment of Turkish demands expired without satisfaction, casting uncertainty on the future of the Buffer Zone and leaving the region once more under threat of a Turkish incursion.

-On 5 October, the Turkish President warned that a full-scale Turkish invasion of Northern Syria could start that same or following day, after defining the joint U.S.-Turkish ground and air patrols as "a fairy tale".
+On 5 October, the Turkish president Erdoğan warned that a full-scale invasion of Northern Syria could start that same or following day, after defining the joint U.S.-Turkish ground and air patrols as "a fairy tale".
 He further stated that the Turkish military had already prepared for the attack and had received plans for the invasion.